gmc-code/PC-using-RTD/docs/setup/GitHub and VSCode.rst

 GitHub and VSCode
 ==============================

-The info below is for the simplest approach where there is only the master branch locally which is being maintained and pushed to the github repository.
+The info below is for the simplest approach where there is only the main branch locally which is being maintained and pushed to the github repository.

 For github advice see: https://docs.github.com/en/get-started/importing-your-projects-to-github/importing-source-code-to-github/adding-locally-hosted-code-to-github